stannardtyler/ixd_2025/README.md

 # Welcome to my Github Page!

-This is written in "Mark Up".
+This is written in "Markdown".
+Markdown is an easy-to-read, easy-to-write language for formatting plain text.

+You can use *Markdown* syntax, along with some additional HTML tags, to format your writing on GitHub, in places like repository READMEs and comments on pull requests and issues.
+In this guide, you'll learn some advanced formatting features by creating or editing a README for your GitHub profile.
 This is a language we can use a on github to further curate and guide users through your page.

 You can learn more from the [Github Docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).